simplyarfan/simplyarfan/README.md

 ---

-### 🚀 About Me
+### ✮ About Me
-- 🎓 Graduated from **American University of Sharjah**
-- 💼 Working as an **AI/ML Engineer at SecureMax Technologies**
-- ☁️ Passionate about **AI, Cloud Infrastructure, and Robotics**
-- 🧠 Exploring and integrating tools like **ChatGPT, Claude, Gemini, and Mistral**
-- 💻 Constantly experimenting with **modern web stacks** and **in-house app systems**
-- 🌱 Always learning new frameworks, automations, and cloud solutions
-- 🎮 Occasionally dive into gaming and robotics tinkering for fun
+I build things that think.
+I’m an AI/ML Engineer at SecureMax Technologies, where I design and deploy smart systems that bridge machine learning, full-stack development, and cloud infrastructure.
+I graduated from the American University of Sharjah with a degree in Computer Engineering, and since then I’ve been obsessed with creating solutions that actually do something — from internal AI tools to full-scale automation pipelines.

+My work lives at the intersection of AI, cloud, and robotics.
+I spend most of my time experimenting with new frameworks, integrating tools like ChatGPT, Claude, Gemini, and Mistral, and constantly refining how systems learn, scale, and interact.
+Along the way, I’ve built and deployed everything from data-driven dashboards to cloud-hosted recommendation models and self-learning prototypes.

+When I’m not knee-deep in code, you’ll usually find me building side projects for fun, customizing setups on Vercel or Azure, or breaking and fixing my own deployments just to understand them better.

+Outside of work, I enjoy exploring new tech and gaming competitively (I'm pretty good at them).

 ---